Last Updated on

-Talk about your niche, for example if you paint flowers you can talk about the different varieties of flowers you paint.
+- Talk about your niche, for example, if you paint flowers you can talk about the different varieties of flowers you paint.
 Where the flowers originated.
-How grow a garden.
+How to grow a garden.
 You see my point.

 Some people say that only 16 percent of people read every word of a blog post.

 Most people scan the information that is on a post.

 One reason is that people are searching for a solution for a particular subject.
 They can just skim the article until they come across the solution.